Ayush-Gopisetty/codepath_homework/README.md

     --source-ranges=0.0.0.0/0 ^
     --target-tags="honeypot"
 ```
-After using the following command to create a firewall rule that will allow for the honeypot sensors to allow the incoming UDP and TCP traffic, I created a VM for the honeypot by using the following command.
+After using the following command to create a firewall rule that will allow for the honeypot sensors to allow the incoming UDP and TCP traffic, I created a VM for the Dionaea Honeypot by using the following command.
 ```
 gcloud compute instances create "honeypot-1" ^
     --machine-type "n1-standard-1" ^